Deitos-Network/deitos-hadoop-spark/README.md

 Deitos incorporates blockchain technology to transform the consumption of Big Data and AI services.

-This project shows how a set of containers can be deployed on the side of an infrastructure provider to start a [Deitos Node](https://github.com/Deitos-Network/deitos-node) and a set of Hadoop-based services (Hadoop / Spark / Hive), it also shows the deployment of a Jupyter-based client that can use the services offered by the infrastructure provider and Llama v2 for LLM processing.
+This project shows how a set of containers can be deployed on the side of an infrastructure provider to start a [Deitos Node](https://github.com/Deitos-Network/deitos-node) and a set of Hadoop-based services (Hadoop / Spark / Hive).

 ## Infrastructure provider services